Location IconGPS icon

 The only successful treatment for ectopic pregnancy is the removal of the embryo, which is usually accomplished through surgery or medicines.
 Delaying therapy can result in fallopian tube rupture and severe bleeding, both of which can be fatal.

-Alternative treatments for ectopic pregnancy, such as herbal medicines, acupuncture, or homeopathy, are ineffective.
+Alternative treatments for ectopic pregnancy, such as herbal medicines, acupuncture, or homoeopathy, are ineffective.
 These remedies may even postpone medical intervention, which can be fatal.

-It is critical to seek medical help as soon as possible in order to receive proper examination and treatment.
+It is critical to seek medical help as soon as possible to receive proper examination and treatment.

 Living after Ectopic pregnancy